JohnDMcMaster/ophio/README.md

 # ophio

-Device programming utilities that work with other programming utilities in a symbiotic / parasitic relationship depending on your perspective
+Device programming utilities that work with proprietary programming utilities in a symbiotic relationship

 Sample projects:
   * AutoHotKey remote control